Trinseo (NYSE:TSE) Shares Gap Down to $24.44

-Trinseo PLC (NYSE:TSE – Get Rating)’s share price gapped down before the market opened on Thursday .
+Trinseo PLC (NYSE:TSE – Get Rating)’s stock price gapped down prior to trading on Thursday .
 The stock had previously closed at $24.44, but opened at $23.50.
 Trinseo shares last traded at $23.53, with a volume of 90 shares changing hands.

-Several research firms have recently weighed in on TSE.
-StockNews.com initiated coverage on Trinseo in a research note on Wednesday, October 12th.
+A number of research firms have weighed in on TSE.
+Morgan Stanley cut their price objective on shares of Trinseo from $33.00 to $20.00 and set an “equal weight” rating on the stock in a research report on Wednesday, October 12th.
+Barclays lifted their price objective on Trinseo from $22.00 to $25.00 and gave the company an “equal weight” rating in a report on Monday, November 14th.
+TheStreet downgraded Trinseo from a “c” rating to a “d+” rating in a report on Thursday, November 3rd.
+StockNews.com started coverage on shares of Trinseo in a research note on Wednesday, October 12th.
 They set a “sell” rating for the company.
-Citigroup raised their price target on Trinseo to $24.00 in a research report on Tuesday, November 15th.
-Morgan Stanley decreased their target price on Trinseo from $33.00 to $20.00 and set an “equal weight” rating on the stock in a research report on Wednesday, October 12th.
-Barclays raised their price target on shares of Trinseo from $22.00 to $25.00 and gave the stock an “equal weight” rating in a research note on Monday, November 14th.
-Finally, Deutsche Bank Aktiengesellschaft increased their target price on shares of Trinseo from $21.00 to $25.00 and gave the stock a “hold” rating in a research report on Monday, November 7th.
-One research analyst has rated the stock with a sell rating, three have given a hold rating and six have assigned a buy rating to the company’s stock.
-According to data from MarketBeat.com, the stock has a consensus rating of “Moderate Buy” and an average price target of $22.43.
+Finally, Citigroup increased their price target on Trinseo to $24.00 in a research note on Tuesday, November 15th.
+One analyst has rated the stock with a sell rating, three have given a hold rating and six have given a buy rating to the company.
+According to MarketBeat.com, the company has a consensus rating of “Moderate Buy” and an average target price of $22.43.

 Institutional Inflows and Outflows

-Several hedge funds and other institutional investors have recently bought and sold shares of TSE.
-Meeder Asset Management Inc. lifted its stake in shares of Trinseo by 1,800.0% in the 1st quarter.
-Meeder Asset Management Inc. now owns 551 shares of the basic materials company’s stock valued at $26,000 after purchasing an additional 522 shares during the period.
-CWM LLC lifted its stake in Trinseo by 1,099.2% during the 3rd quarter.
-CWM LLC now owns 1,451 shares of the basic materials company’s stock valued at $27,000 after acquiring an additional 1,330 shares in the last quarter.
-Destiny Wealth Partners LLC purchased a new position in Trinseo during the third quarter worth about $73,000.
-Point72 Hong Kong Ltd grew its holdings in shares of Trinseo by 107.6% in the third quarter.
-Point72 Hong Kong Ltd now owns 4,585 shares of the basic materials company’s stock valued at $84,000 after acquiring an additional 2,376 shares in the last quarter.
-Finally, Citizens National Bank Trust Department purchased a new stake in shares of Trinseo during the 2nd quarter valued at $85,000.
-97.00% of the stock is owned by institutional investors and hedge funds.
+A number of institutional investors have recently modified their holdings of the stock.
+Renaissance Technologies LLC raised its stake in shares of Trinseo by 279.4% during the 3rd quarter.
+Renaissance Technologies LLC now owns 431,400 shares of the basic materials company’s stock worth $7,903,000 after buying an additional 317,700 shares in the last quarter.
+Marshall Wace LLP lifted its position in shares of Trinseo by 1,066.9% in the third quarter.
+Marshall Wace LLP now owns 331,310 shares of the basic materials company’s stock valued at $6,071,000 after acquiring an additional 302,917 shares in the last quarter.
+State Street Corp boosted its stake in shares of Trinseo by 7.1% during the 1st quarter.
+State Street Corp now owns 1,493,866 shares of the basic materials company’s stock worth $71,586,000 after purchasing an additional 98,697 shares during the last quarter.
+First Trust Advisors LP acquired a new stake in Trinseo during the first quarter worth approximately $4,634,000.
+Finally, Twinbeech Capital LP purchased a new stake in shares of Trinseo in the third quarter valued at $1,696,000.
+Institutional investors and hedge funds own 97.00% of the company’s stock.

 Trinseo Company Profile